gil0mendes/Initium/docs/initium-protocol.md

 The arguments to the kernel entry point are passed as per the AMD64 ABI.
 The machine state upon entry to the kernel is as follows:

- * RDI contains the LAOS magic value.
+ * RDI contains the Initium magic value.
  * RSI contains the tag list pointer.
  * In 64-bit long mode, paging enabled, A20 line is enabled.
  * CS is set to a flat 64-bit read/execute code segment.
 The exact value is